esdalmaijer/CancellationTools/README.md

 [CancellationTools: all-in-one software for cancellation tasks](http://www.cancellationtools.org/)
 ===========================================================================

-version 1.2.1 (25-04-2013)
+version 1.2.2 (25-04-2013)

 IF YOU DECIDE TO PUBLISH RESULTS OBTAINED WITH THIS SOFTWARE, PLEASE INCLUDE IN YOUR REFERENCES:

-* Dalmaijer, E.S., Van der Stigchel, S., Nijboer, T.C.W., Cornelissen, T.H.W. (submitted).
+* Dalmaijer, E.S., Van der Stigchel, S., Nijboer, T.C.W., Cornelissen, T.H.W., & Husain, M. (submitted).
 CancellationTools: all-in-one software for the administration and analysis of cancellation tasks

 This software is developed by Edwin Dalmaijer and collaborators.
 For more